cybera/synthi/manual/src/sections/SigningIn.md

 For more information, visit the **[Creating Users & Organizations](/sections/CreatingUsersAndOrganizations.md)** section.
 {% endhint %}

 Visit the root URL for your Synthi instance.
-If you are not signed in, you will be met by a login form.
+If you are not signed in, you will see the sign-in page.
 Enter your username and password and select the **Sign In** button to submit the form.

 If your login is successful, Synthi will navigate to its main dashboard where you'll be able to manage your datasets.